 Signs and Symptoms of Keratoconus

 Keratoconus often begins to develop in the teen years to the early 20s, although it can develop at any age.
 Changes in the shape of the cornea occur gradually, usually over several years.
 In most patients with keratoconus, both eyes eventually become affected.

 Keratoconus can be difficult to detect because it usually develops very slowly.
 Signs of keratoconus may include:

 - Double vision

 - Headaches due to eye strain

 Corneal Collagen Cross-Linking

 Corneal Collagen Cross-Linking was FDA approved in the United States in the fall of 2016 and is a great procedure to reduce the risk of keratoconus continuing to progress.
 This procedure uses ultraviolet light and riboflavin (photosensitizer) to strengthen the chemical bonds in the cornea, with the goal of stopping corneal ectasia (bulging).
 This procedure is designed to stop the keratoconus from progressing, but it won’t significantly reduce changes that have already occurred.
-This makes screening in high risk patients, like those with a family history, important because cross-linking can be performed in them before significant changes in their cornea have occurred.
+This makes screening high-risk patients, like those with a family history, important because cross-linking can be performed before significant changes in the cornea have occurred.
 Call our office for an appointment or for more details.